PaulHJoo/Blog/src/blogs/internet-zoo/internet-zoo.md

 The same thing occurs in the world of IP Addresses; the first point is addressed by splitting the IP Address into two parts, the Network and Host Address.
-![Network and Host Address](./images/network-host-address.png "Network and Host Address") As the names suggest, the Network Address indicates what subnetwork the IP Address belongs to while the Host Address identifies the device on that subnetwork.
+![Network and Host Address](./images/network-host-address.png "Network and Host Address") As the names suggest, the Network Address indicates what network the IP Address belongs to, while the Host Address identifies the device on that network.

-Using the above example, it would be intuitive to say that the Network Address is 192.16.168.1 and the Host Address 74, however, this isn’t the case as the separation between the two is in binary.
+Using the above example, it would be intuitive to say that the Network Address is 192.16.168.1 and the Host Address 74, however, that isn’t the case as the separation between the two is in binary.
 If that’s the case how do we get the Network Address from an IP Address so we can start grouping them together?

 This brings us to our second point, and the operation involves a lot of numbers and looks very complex, however, it’s actually quite simple.
 The first piece of the puzzle is something called a Subnet Mask and it looks like this.